What is an Actuary?

 |SOA Exam||CAS Exam||Hours||Questions||Format||Mizzou Course|

-Students earn VEE credits in the areas of economics, corporate finance, and applied statistics through approved college classes, online courses, or standardized examinations.
+Students earn VEE credits in the areas of Mathematical Statistics, Economics, and Accounting and Finance through approved college classes, online courses, or standardized examinations.
 Students may complete the following courses at Mizzou for VEE credit.
 After passing two actuarial exams, one may apply for VEE credit.

 |VEE Topic||Mizzou Course||Acceptable Grade|